flatironinstitute/SlurmUtil/README.md

 This project is to monitor a slurm cluster and to provide a set of user interfaces to display the monitoring data.

 ## Monitoring
-### Pre-requirement
-On each node of the slurm cluster, a cluster_host_mon.py is running and reporting the monitored data (running processes' user, slurm_job_id, cpu, memory, io ...) to a MQTT server.
+On each node of the slurm cluster, a deamon cluster_host_mon.py is running and reporting the monitored data (running processes' user, slurm_job_id, cpu, memory, io ...) to a MQTT server (for example, mon5.flatironinstitute.org).

-### Monitor Data
+A InfluxDB server (for example, worker1090.flatironinstitute.org) is set up to save data.

-We use Phao Python Client to subscribe to the MQTT server (mon5.flatironinstitute.org) and receive data from it.
-The incoming data will be
+In the monitoring server, we use Phao Python Client to subscribe to the MQTT server and receive data from it.
+We also use PySlurm to retrieve data from slurm server periodically.
+Theese incoming data will be
 1) parsed and indexed;
 2) saved to data file (${hostname}_sm.p) and index file (${hostname}_sm.px);
-3) saved to InfluxDB (slurmdb1)
+3) saved to a measurement (for example, slurmdb_1) in InfluxDB
-3) updated to web interface (http://${webserver}:8126/updateSlurmData) to refresh the displayed data
+3) sent to the web interface (http://${webserver}:8126/updateSlurmData) to refresh the displayed data

-We also use PySlurm to retrieve data from slurm server periodically and save the data to InfluxDB.

 ## Web Interface
 Web server is built using CherryPy.
-You can see an example of it at http://mon7:8126/
+You can see an example of it at http://mon7:8126/.
 The set of user interfaces includes:

 1) http://${webserver}:8126/,
 A tabular summary of the slurm worker nodes, jobs and users.